-In this guide you’ll discover different approaches to creating a competitive business model, avoid common mistakes and get access to some free canvas templates and tools.
+In this guide, you’ll discover the business model and how to avoid common mistakes and get access to some free canvas templates and tools.
 I’ll share with you some quick ways to dismiss business designs that aren’t going to work so you quickly hone in on business models that you can shortlist and select.

 Most startups fail because entrepreneurs, and indeed corporate innovators, put too much energy, time and faith into the idea.

 They fail to consider the business model.
-When corporate teams first develop a business model approach it is often a replica of the common model associated in the industry.
+When corporate teams first use the business model process, they often replicate the common business model associated with the industry or market they are in.

 Successful new ventures do not go to market with their first idea; instead, the product/ service they go through several iterations before arriving at the final version.
 Similarly, organizations are more sustainable if they have considered several business models before deciding on a particular one.

-I’ve found that some people struggle with business models at the beginning simply because they are trying to get to grips with too many things at once.
+I’ve found that some people struggle with the business model process at the beginning simply because they are trying to get to grips with too many things at once.

 I’ve been at accelerator programs where often it is assumed that people are familiar with the business model canvas.
 The problem then arises as they march straight into using it.
 People start to hesitate often because it’s simply the first time they come across it and they aren’t used to the overall business model generation.

-In the first place, they are trying to understand the whole concept of the business model.
-On top of that the approach.
-It’s hard trying to slot all of the pieces together if you are not armed with how they work
+In the first place, they are trying to understand the whole concept of generating a business model.
+On top of that the overall business model process can be hard if you are not armed with how the section of the canvas work

 If you master how to use each section of the business model canvas it will transform how you create and innovate business models.